PCS is more common in women. It is also more common in older adults.

 Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise the risk.

 Not everyone with PCS feels the same.
 A person may have:

 - Lack of interest in activities that were once enjoyed

 - A sensitivity to noise and light

-PCS may affect daily tasks, your social life, and working.
+PCS may affect daily tasks, social life, and work.

 - Over the counter or prescription pain relievers

-- Antidepressants—may help manage depression, anxiety, sleep problems, mood changes, and lack of energy
+- Antidepressants to ease depression, anxiety, sleep problems, mood changes, or lack of energy

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.